This Week in WordPress: Features as Plugins a Mess, and ThemeForest Unrest

 VersionPress, a plugin that allows you to prevent change to a site without having to restore a backup, is set for release later this week – but only if you were an early backer.
 Developers Borek Bernard and Jan Voráček launched a crowdfunding campaign last year asking for $30,000, and while they only reached 50% of their target, they pushed on with development anyway.
 Find out more at WP Tavern.

 “I’ve taken only what I could handle alone and in time.
 Now that Justin is in, we will do more,” he said.
-“In only few days after the initial launch the response and support has been overwhelming.
+“In only a few days after the initial launch, the response and support have been overwhelming.
 This confirms that our community is in great need of experienced reviewers.”
 Emil Uzelac, who last week launched the community’s first theme review service, Theme Review, has partnered with fellow WordPress.org theme review team colleague Justin Tadlock.

 The third edition of Professional WordPress is set for release on January 15.
 Check out WebDevStudios’ Q&A with author Brad Williams and win a copy.

 Jeff Chandler at WP Taverns says 2015 could be the year of admin themes, but it largely depends on whether the WP API is merged into core.
 His prediction follows that of Human Made’s Noel Tock, who reckons we’ll see more custom dashboards, front-end editing and internationalization in WordPress this year.